 - Biological physics

 After completing an undergraduate degree program, prospective pediatricians must attend medical school and complete a residency.
-Near the end of completing their undergraduate degree program, students planning on attending medical school take the Medical College Admission Test, which tests a candidate's knowledge of physical and biological sciences, writing skills and verbal reasoning abilities.
-Examinees should have been exposed to all of the test subjects throughout their undergraduate program, not only for the purpose of passing the MCAT, but also because these courses covering these areas are typically required as a medical school prerequisite.
+Near the end of their undergraduate degree program, students planning on attending medical school take the Medical College Admission Test, which tests a candidate's knowledge of physical and biological sciences, writing skills and verbal reasoning abilities.